matmas/matmascmd/README.md

  - file upload
  - execution of system commands
  - evaluation of PHP commands
- - a bit more secure authentification without HTTPS - password is time-salted + hashed by javascript before sending it to server.
+ - protection against passive password loggers.
+Still, use of HTTPS is recommended to prevent man-in-the-middle attack.
+Password is time-salted + hashed by javascript before sending it to server.
 Time difference is taken into account.
-Still, HTTPS is highly recommended.